earldouglas/sbt-war/README.md

 ### Running multiple containers

-To launch more than a single container, set `containerScale`:
+To launch using more than a single container, set `containerScale`:

 ```scala
 containerScale := 5
 ```

-This will start the container in five forked JVMs, using five sequential ports starting from `containerPort`.
+This will configure the container to launch in five forked JVMs, using five sequential ports starting from `containerPort`.

 #### JRebel integration